 Have created the branding and marketing for six local churches

 Built and managed (and trained others in managing) websites for nine churches and faith-based organizations, and a website and branding and marketing for one large healthcare nonprofit

-Completed a course in marketing at the Center for Non-Profit Management of Los Angeles
+Completed a course in non-profit marketing and fundraising at the Center for Non-Profit Management of Los Angeles

-Completed a course in communication through the Loyola Marymount University extension program
+Completed a course in non-profit communication through the Loyola Marymount University extension program

 Have been fortunate to work with many churches and nonprofits on effective communication